-\paragraph{Failure of baselines to encode reasoning DAG geometry.} To assess whether our probes recover genuine reasoning structure rather than superficial correlations, we compare against three baseline conditions that selectively remove or destroy DAG information.
-In the \emph{node-only} setting, the model is provided only with the textual realization of each node, without access to the surrounding theory; as a result, node representations lack relational context and cannot reflect graph structure.
-In the \emph{bag-of-words} baseline, contextual embeddings are replaced with fixed lexical features based solely on word frequency, which discard compositional and relational information.
-Finally, in the \emph{label-shuffled} control, gold depth and distance annotations are randomly permuted, explicitly breaking the alignment between representations and reasoning structure.
+To assess whether our probes recover genuine reasoning structure rather than superficial correlations, we compare against three baseline conditions that selectively remove or destroy DAG information: a \emph{node-only} setting without access to the surrounding theory, a \emph{bag-of-words} baseline that replaces contextual embeddings with lexical features, and a \emph{label-shuffled} control that breaks the alignment between representations and graph structure.

-Figure~\ref{fig:baseline_summary} summarizes the peak probing performance across layers for each baseline.
-Across both depth and distance metrics, the main method substantially outperforms all baselines, while each ablation leads to a sharp degradation in performance.
-The node-only setting exhibits limited residual signal, suggesting that isolated node text may weakly correlate with distance through surface cues, but is insufficient to recover global DAG geometry.
-The bag-of-words baseline performs near chance, indicating that lexical statistics alone do not encode reasoning structure.
-Label shuffling collapses performance entirely, confirming that probe success depends on a systematic alignment between hidden representations and the underlying DAG rather than probe expressivity.
-Consistent with these interpretations, the layerwise baseline results in Figure~\ref{fig:layerwise_baselines} exhibit largely flat performance across layers, with no systematic upward trend, indicating the absence of progressively emerging reasoning structure.
-Together, these comparisons demonstrate that recoverable DAG geometry arises from contextual representations that integrate information across the full theory, and cannot be explained by shallow textual features or label artifacts.
+Figure~\ref{fig:probe_reconstruct}(b) summarizes the peak probing performance across layers for each condition.
+Across depth, distance, and edge-level F1, the main method substantially outperforms all baselines.
+The node-only setting retains limited residual signal, suggesting that isolated node text may weakly correlate with graph structure through surface cues, but is insufficient to recover full DAG geometry.
+The bag-of-words baseline degrades further, indicating that lexical statistics alone do not encode reasoning structure.
+Label shuffling collapses performance nearly entirely, confirming that probe success depends on a systematic alignment between hidden representations and the underlying DAG rather than probe expressivity alone.
+Consistent with this, the layerwise baseline results in Figure~\ref{fig:layerwise_baselines} remain largely flat across layers, with no clear upward trend, indicating the absence of progressive reasoning structure.
+Together, these comparisons show that recoverable DAG structure arises from contextual representations over the full theory, and cannot be explained by shallow textual features or label artifacts.